 You can then run actual numbers to see how you'll stack up financially moving from where you are and into a cheaper place.
 You can see whether you might lose your down payment.
 You can weigh short-term costs vs. the long-term gains.
 And so on.

 At the end of this research and number-crunching exercise, you might decide to wait another year.
 Then again, you might find the right place at a great price and the trade-offs to get there are worth it.
 With research, you'll make an informed decision about the timing.

-If you live in Southeastern Wisconsin, feel free to visit us for a free consultation at one of our offices in Milwaukee, Kenosha, or Germantown.
+If you live in Southeastern Wisconsin, feel free to visit us for a free consultation at one of our offices in Milwaukee or Kenosha.
 We can help you to understand your options if you are looking for ways to save your home in Wisconsin.
 Call us today at 414-326-9231!